Tyrosine kinase inhibitorFDA-approvedFirst-line

 Efficacy

-In clinical trials, patients with EGFR-mutated non-small cell lung cancer who received Iressa had a response rate of approximately 20%.
+In clinical trials, patients with EGFR-mutated lung cancer treated with Iressa had a response rate of approximately 70% and a median progression-free survival of around 2 months.

 Side effects